Blog

 Big Five personality shapes the leadership style you default to under pressure.
 Goleman's styles mapped to Conscientiousness, Extraversion, Agreeableness.

 Reliability and validity are specific statistics with defined thresholds.
-Here is what they mean and how to apply them to any personality instrument you use.
+Here is what they mean and how to apply them to any personality instrument.

-Why 120 items is better than 10: the trade-off in personality test length
+Why 120 items beat 10: the trade-off in personality tests

 The history of the Big Five